Nouha Dicko: Yeni Malatyaspor

 In January 2022, Dicko joined Yeni Malatyaspor on a 1.5 year contract with an additional 1 year option.
 Dicko would wear jersey 94.

 OFI

 In July 2022 he signed for Greek club OFI.

+Paris FC

+On 31 January 2024, Dicko joined Paris FC on a one-and-a-half-year contract.

 International career

 Although born and raised in France, Dicko is eligible to play for the Mali national football team through his parents, who both come from the Yélimané Cercle area.
 He was called up by Mali to their international squad in May 2014.
 He made his debut on 25 May 2014 in a friendly against Guinea, played in Colombes, France.
 In November 2014, he picked up an injury while on international duty.